... Because it is all about offering exclusive and personalized content to your community, with a Mobile-First experience.

 #5 - Push Notifications and Instant Updates

 For the last couple of decades, email has been one of the most widely used communication tool.
-Businesses have extensively used email (some almost abused it) to reach out to their users.
+Businesses have extensively used email to reach out to their users.
 As a result, email has lost the effectiveness it once had.
 While Mobile App Notifications (push and in-app notifications) are both exciting alternatives for communicating with app users in a less intrusive manner.
 The ability to send instant and personalised notifications to users is so desired that it is one of the major reasons why many organizations want to have a Mobile App in the first place.

 #6 - Increased security on Mobile Devices

 When users connect with a business through the Internet, they are exposed not only to its trackers, but also to all the web’s.
 With the Mobile App, you can set up better security to protect your user’s data.

 Mobile Apps allow further and tighter integration of security such as Digital Certificate or Digital Signature that is not an option for websites.
 With device security you can safely access, share and modify data on mobile devices.

 Users spend a substantial amount of their time (3 hours of an average in 2017) on mobile devices.
 Most of the users encounter the apps they’ve installed on their devices, almost every day.
 This regular encounter can be viewed as a branding opportunity for the apps.
 Even when users are not actively using a Mobile App, they are still reminded of the brand associated with the app.
 The icon of the app acts like a mini-advertisement for the brand.
 The presence of an app on a user’s device helps influence user’s perception about a brand, subconsciously.